sharktacos/OpenColorIO-configs/docs/Nuke.md

 - **ACEScg** linear.
 The color space for CG renders, and also the working space in Nuke.
 - **ACEScc** and **ACEScct** - log space.
 In short these are two flavors of log that a colorist may prefer.
 ACEScc allows very precise control over deep shadows but can also be difficult to work with when not using the Log style grading tools.
 ACEScct is a more recent working space that compresses shadows similar to familiar camera log curves and which may be easier to grade.

 It's good practice to append the color space to the end of the file name for clarity: ````name_ap0.exr, name_cg.exr, name_cct.mov````.
-VFX would deliver the footage back to the client in the same color space it was ingested i.e. the color space on the Read and Write node should be the same so it is a no-op in and out.
+VFX would deliver the footage back to the client in the same color space it was ingested i.e. the color space on the Read and Write node should be the same so it is effectively a no-op in and out.

 ## Display Transforms